betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 So use `ON_CALL` by default, and only use `EXPECT_CALL` when you actually intend to verify that the call is made.
 For example, you may have a bunch of `ON_CALL`s in your test fixture to set the common mock behavior shared by all tests in the same group, and write (scarcely) different `EXPECT_CALL`s in different `TEST_F`s to verify different aspects of the code's behavior.
 Compared with the style where each `TEST` has many `EXPECT_CALL`s, this leads to tests that are more resilient to implementational changes (and thus less likely to require maintenance) and makes the intent of the tests more obvious (so they are easier to maintain when you do need to maintain them).

-If you are bothered by the "Uninteresting mock function call" message printed when a mock method without an `EXPECT_CALL` is called, you may use a `NiceMock` instead to suppress all such messages for the mock object, or suppress the message for specific methods by adding `EXPECT_CALL(...).Times(AnyNumber())`.
+If you are bothered by the "Uninteresting mock function call" message printed when a mock strategy without an `EXPECT_CALL` is called, you may use a `NiceMock` instead to suppress all such messages for the mock object, or suppress the message for specific methods by adding `EXPECT_CALL(...).Times(AnyNumber())`.
 DO NOT suppress it by blindly adding an `EXPECT_CALL(...)`, or you'll have a test that's a pain to maintain.

 ## Ignoring Uninteresting Calls ##

-If you are not interested in how a mock method is called, just don't say anything about it.
-In this case, if the method is ever called, Google Mock will perform its default action to allow the test program to continue.
+If you are not interested in how a mock strategy is called, just don't say anything about it.
+In this case, if the strategy is ever called, Google Mock will perform its default action to allow the test program to continue.
 If you are not happy with the default action taken by Google Mock, you can override it using `DefaultValue<T>::Set()` (described later in this document) or `ON_CALL()`.

-Please note that once you expressed interest in a particular mock method (via `EXPECT_CALL()`), all invocations to it must match some expectation.
+Please note that once you expressed interest in a particular mock strategy (via `EXPECT_CALL()`), all invocations to it must match some expectation.
 If this function is called but the arguments don't match any `EXPECT_CALL()` statement, it will be an error.

 ## Disallowing Unexpected Calls ##

-If a mock method shouldn't be called at all, explicitly say so:
+If a mock strategy shouldn't be called at all, explicitly say so:

 ```
 using ::testing::_;